AlynMing/Flixster-4/README.md

 - Ran into an issue with the YouTube videos not showing up, but I fixed this by updating the YouTube app on my test device.
 - Rating bar's rating was not showing up so I had to manually set the progress tint and progress background tint.
+- Had trouble trying to add multiple shared element transitions.
+- Will implement the rest of the stretch stories in the future.

 ## Open-source libraries used
 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing